Toggle: English / Spanish

 Inheritance - autosomal dominant; Genetics - autosomal dominant

-Inheriting a disease, condition, or trait depends on the type of chromosome affected (autosomal or sex chromosome).
+Inheriting a disease, condition, or trait depends on the type of chromosome affected (nonsex or sex chromosome).
 It also depends on whether the trait is dominant or recessive.

 A single abnormal gene on one of the first 22 nonsex (autosomal) chromosomes from either parent can cause an autosomal disorder.

-Dominant inheritance means an abnormal gene from one parent can cause disease, even though the matching gene from the other parent is normal.
+Dominant inheritance means an abnormal gene from one parent can cause disease.
+This happens even when the matching gene from the other parent is normal.
 The abnormal gene dominates.

-If someone is diagnosed with an autosomal dominant disease, that person's parents should also be tested for the abnormal gene.
+If someone is diagnosed with an autosomal dominant disease, their parents should also be tested for the abnormal gene.